kellyfinke/BLAST-DIAMOND-Cloud-VM/README.md

     -t -d --name blast ncbi/blast
 docker run buchfink/diamond
 ```
-Note: blast can be opened and running in the background, but diamond does not have support for that, so we will have to create new image each time we want to run a diamond command; however, that will not be too costly as diamond images are very small and all of the databases will be stored in our VM, not in the container.
-To further simplify the diamond commands, all diamond-related files will be stored in the diamonddata directory.
+Note: blast can be opened and running in the background, but diamond does not have support for that, so we will have to create
+a new image each time we want to run a diamond command; however, that will not be too costly as diamond images are very small
+and all of the databases will be stored in our VM, not in the container.
+To further simplify the diamond commands, all
+diamond-related files will be stored in the diamonddata directory.

 ### 5) Access BLAST databases